adityaaahirwar/My-Cyber-Security-Journey/README.md

 **Day 5 (Step 5):** Dived deep into Python Strings!
 Learned how to store, manipulate, and work with text data.
 Explored string slicing and string functions.
 Building the tech vocabulary!

+**Day 6 (Step 6):** Mastered Lists and Tuples in Python!
+Learned how to store multiple items in a single variable, the difference between mutability (Lists) and immutability (Tuples), and how to manipulate data collections.